Nek5000/Nek5000/tools/exo2nek/README.md

 Reads an exodus II (.exo) file and generates a .re2 file containing the grid, curved sides and sideset IDs.

+   - Uses dynamic memory allocation to reduce the memory footprint
    - Requires the 3rd-party Exodus library (and NetCDF with the suggested modifications by Exodus)
    - Supported element types are HEX20 (3D) and QUAD8 (2D)
    - HEX27/QUAD9 elements may also work but this is not guaranteed, since there is no standard for this element type in the Exodus library.